rmania/rmania.github.io/_posts/2020-06-01-blog_intro.md

 # Translating A.I. introduction

-### coining the terms

-Throughout this blog I will use the terms A.I. and ML, Advanced Analytics and Data Science.

 ### Intro

 Many companies are developing machine learning models for internal use.
 Be it with dedicated internally placed data science teams (centrally placed or somewhat decentralized across silos) or by some degree of outsourcing, external hiring or a hybrid format.
 Many companies though are struggling to bridge the gap to practical deployments in order to generate real business impact.
 AI is rapidly expanding into new applications and industries, and research is making advancements.
 Yet building successful projects is still difficult.